 Born in 1979, in Detroit Michigan with a life of transition and movement ahead.
-Perspective from the airplane as well as the road created a view of connectivity in the greater picture.
-I was born into a life or death family, my older sister had severe health issues and was not expected to live.
-She did however, with many operations and medical assistance on a regular basis.
-My awareness to the presence of living and dying was heightened through my family experience and continues to be processed through my work and with experiences in my adult life.
+As a child from two homes, perspectives from the airplane as well as the road created views of connectivity in the greater picture.
+I was born into a life or death family as my older sister had severe health issues and was not expected to live.
+She does continue with many operations and medical assistance on a regular basis.
+These themes transition, life and death set the stage for what my focus would become.

 As a young teenager, I began painting murals in my homes beginning with the question how to depict God.
 I also built, painted and designed sets for theatre begning in 1995 through 2000.
 I was enthralled with the ability to create a view into an entire world of human relatioship and transformation of character.
 Mid degree, at the University of Kansas, I was drawn to exploring my own themes in Fine Arts.
 Instantly I found drawing and painting the human figure, landscapes, fruits and flesh provided much needed contemplative time to explore my connection to organic life.

 I studied abroad in Stoke-on-Trent, England in 2001 and began my studio practice.
 It was there, that I learned I had a deep desire to create work that observes the visceral, to allow acceptance of it.
 While visiting many large art museums in Europe I was inspired by the religious art to find a language that could talk about humanity and transformation with inclusion to the human experience beyond specific religions.